Mrs. R.M. Amila S. Bandara

 Certificate Course in Teaching Methodology in Higher Education, Staff Development Centre, Sabaragamuwa University of Sri Lanka

-I completed my B.Sc. in Agricultural Sciences (Specialization in Livestock Production) at Sabaragamuwa University of in Sri Lanka .
+I completed my B.Sc. in Agricultural Sciences (Specialization in Livestock Production) at Sabaragamuwa University of Sri Lanka .
 I immediately started a career in academia as a lecturer in the same university, where I became more involved in research, particularly regarding poultry and dairy cattle production.Apart from research, I am actively involving in undergraduate teaching since 2004, teaching varied courses on livestock management.
 While I completing my Masters degree (M.Phil in Animal Science) at the University of Peradeniya , Sri Lanka in focusing on weaning stress in rabbits, a project that incorporated behaviour and stress physiology, I developed a passion for the study of pain and distress in animals.

 I then found the perfect way to pursue my interests in the neurophysiology of pain.
 I started a PhD in poultry welfare at the University of Guelph, investigating on-farm euthanasia of poultry.
 We are focusing on the efficacy of different on-farm euthanasia techniques across North America and wish to establish science-based recommendations for best practices to ensure that euthanasia devices are humane, effective, and pose minimal threat to the operators.
 I had the great opportunity to carryout my research works both at the Department of Animal Biosciences, University of Guelph, Canada and the Department of Veterinary Diagnostics and Production Animals, Iowa State University, USA.

 After my Ph.D., I hope to pursue my research interests in an academic setting where I can investigate basic research questions that may have implications for industry and policy.